What you need to know about payday loans

 - Use a credit card.
 If you have a credit card that’s not maxed out, use it for your expenses or see if it allows for cash advances.
 Your interest rate is likely to be lower than a payday loan, and you might have 30 days to pay the credit card balance before interest is added.
 Credit cards also allow you to make a minimum payment, which could give you more time if an unexpected cost pops up.

 - Apply for a personal loan online.
-A personal loan may allow you to get funds quickly if your credit score is at least 580.
-For example, Avant requires a minimum credit score of 580 FICO with an estimated APR ranging from 9.95 percent to 35.99 percent — significantly lower than the estimated 400 percent you’d face on a payday loan.
+A personal loan may allow you to get funds quickly, even with a relatively low credit score.
+For example, Avant requires a minimum FICO credit score of 550 with an estimated APR ranging from 9.95 percent to 35.99 percent — significantly lower than the estimated 400 percent you’d face on a payday loan.
+Upstart and SoFi, meanwhile, have no minimum credit scores.

 - Ask family and friends for help.
 Friends and family might not always be able to lend money, but sometimes they can help in ways that can lessen your expenses.
 For example, they can let you do your laundry at their place, saving your costs at the laundromat, or they can make dinner with you and give you leftovers that will last until payday.